thegrumpys/odop/docs/About/userAccounts.md

 Once you have established a password, simply [launch the program](../Help/launchODOP) in order to get to the sign-in page.
+It is also possible to launch the program from the SpringDesignSoftware.org home page, Getting Started page or any of the three spring type pages.

 An account username must be in the form of an email address.
 As noted in our [Privacy Notice](Legal/PrivacyStatement),